roboconf/roboconf.github.io/en/user-guide/faq.md

 In fact, Roboconf receipts can use bash scripts.
 Roboconf only plugs dynamicity behind script invocations.

+## What is Roboconf's position with respect to standards?

+In terms of concepts, Roboconf is very close from [TOSCA](http://en.wikipedia.org/wiki/OASIS_TOSCA).
+We should investigate this deeper in the future, since Roboconf may be seen as a deployment orchestrator.

 ## How about Puppet, Chef or CFEngine?

 [Puppet](http://puppetlabs.com/), [Chef](http://docs.opscode.com/) and [CFEngine](http://cfengine.com/) are various